mloning/zero2prod-rs/README.md

 - `bash ./dev_tools/init_db.sh` to start database server in Docker container (detached) for testing
 - `SKIP_DOCKER=true bash scripts/init_db.sh` to apply migrations if database is already running in container
-- `cargo watch -x run` to run app on file changes
+- `cargo watch --exec run --ignore *.md` to run app on file changes

 ### Run tests

-- `cargo watch -x check -x test` to run tests on file changes
+- `cargo watch --exec check --exec test --ignore *.md` to run tests on file changes

 To manually test API endpoints, use for example: